-I’ve been awarded a residency at the Santa Fe Art Institute with a group of artists, film makers, & environmental activists, Kate Brown, Peter Bill, & Allyson Siwick to explore the 2017 theme of “Water Rights”.
+I’ve been awarded a residency at the Santa Fe Art Institute with a group of artists, film makers, & environmental activists, Kate Brown, Peter Bill, & Allyson Siwik as the GILA COLLECTIVE to explore the 2017 theme of “Water Rights”.
 With the support and organization of the Gila Conservation Coalition we have been preparing several elements to be grouped in an immersive gallery installation for the Gila River Festival in Silver City, NM on Sept.
 21st – 24th, 2017.

 Our residency began at the Santa Fe Art Institute.
-Focused on New Mexico’s Gila River, we will be addressing issues of the personification of the river, the river as an expression of memory, and an overview of the history of the river.
+Focused on New Mexico’s Gila River, we explored ideas regarding the personification of the river, the river as an expression of memory, and presenting an overview of the history of the river.

 One of the elements we have been developing remotely is an olla or large clay vessel.
 When peering into the olla, the viewer will hear several people offer voice to the Gila River with their images projected on to mist.

 The mist in the clay pot also diffuses a Gila River fragrance that it composed of accords of River Water, Riverbed Clay, & Flora.
 Stephen wanted to create a complex and realistic olfactory portrayal of the Gila River that also used clay and plant life from the river itself to help transport viewers to that specific landscape.

 The installation fragrance was informed by his previous olfactory explorations of this river in the TABLEAU OLFACTIF- GILA CYCLE installation with Peter Bill in 2015.
 In this installation, attention was focused on the river specifically as opposed to the greater seasonal landscape.